-The sweet chestnut was probably brought to the UK by the Romans.
-For centuries since it has been much loved for its tasty seeds.
-They have been used to make flour, a roasted winter snack, porridge, marron glacés, a wartime coffee substitute, turkey stuffing, and a fine Corsican beer.
+The sweet chestnut was probably brought to the UK by the Romans and for centuries since has been much loved for its tasty seeds.

 About Kew's sweet chestnut